DevSync-00/devsyncs/extensions/vscode/src/errors/README.md

 This directory contains the comprehensive error handling implementation for the DevSync VS Code extension, addressing improvement 1.2 from the IMPROVEMENTS.md roadmap.

+For detailed information about error recovery features (section 2.3), see [RECOVERY.md](./RECOVERY.md).

 ## Overview

 The error handling system provides: